2/19/2025

 President and Chief Executive Officer

 Thank you for joining our call today to discuss our fourth quarter results and initial outlook for 2025.
 Record fourth quarter results in our trade group propelled us to another very solid year.
-Renewables also contributed significantly to the quarter, setting ethanol production records for the quarter and for the full year.
-Our nutrient and industrial results were also up slightly in the quarter compared to last year.
+Renewables also contributed significantly to the quarter, setting ethanol production records for the quarter and for the full year Our nutrient and industrial results were also up slightly in the quarter compared to last year.
 We ended 2024 with adjusted pre-tax income of $147 million and adjusted EBITDA of $363 million.
 This solid return is notable given the oversupplied ag markets with relatively low prices and limited volatility.
 We are pleased with the team's tenacity and execution through the market shifts.
-Trade reported a strong fourth quarter, driven primarily by a strong harvest execution in our eastern grain assets and stable elevation margins.
+Trade reported a strong fourth quarter, driven primarily by a strong harvest execution in our eastern grain assets and stable elevation margin.
 Our premium ingredients business continued to show earnings growth during the quarter.
 The merchandising businesses had steady and improved results over last year.
-Our mid-fourth quarter investment in Skyland Grain also contributed positively to trade's momentum line.
+Our mid-fourth quarter investment in Skyland Grain also contributed positively to trade's bottom line.

 speaker